tudelft-cda-lab/SymLoop/README.md

 # SymLoop
 This repository contains the implementation of the Symbolic Executor built for my master thesis.
+It detects loops and unrolls these loops to find errors that requires many iterations through loops.

 The repository is forked from: https://github.com/apanichella/JavaInstrumentation This repository contains an implementation of a Java instrumentation tool to do source-code level instrumentation on the RERS 2020 problems.
 The instrumentation is done with the help of the JavaParser (https://github.com/javaparser/javaparser).